Provo-Nodejs-Ninjas/20Aug2014-gulp-tutorial/README.md

 ###gulp.src(globs[, options])
 > Takes a glob and represents a file structure.
-Can be piped to plugins.
+Can be piped to plugins. (normally a `String` with a file path source)

 **css/style.css**